pkdone/practical-mongodb-aggregations-book/src/guides/expressions.md

 ]
 ```

-As you can see, the 2<sup>nd</sup> shape was not included in the results because its area is only `12` (`3 x 4`).
+As you can see, the second of the three shapes is not output because its area is only `12` (`3 x 4`).

-It is important to be aware though that in many cases, a query expressions in a `$expr` for a `$match` cannot be used by the MQL query engine to leverage an index.
-Specifically, 'range' comparison operators, like `$gt`, `$gte`, `$lt` and `$lte`, will not result in an index being employed.
-As a result, it is only recommended to use `$expr` in a `$match` if there is no other way of assembling the required query conditions using the default MQL syntax.
+You should be aware that in many cases, the query engine cannot benefit from an index when using a `$expr` operator inside a `$match`stage.
+Specifically, if you use a 'range' comparison operator (`$gt`, `$gte`, `$lt` and `$lte`) with a field, no index will be employed to match the field.
+You should only use the `$expr` operator in a `$match` stage if there is no other way of assembling the criteria using regular MQL syntax criteria.

-What can also be confusing, when comparing the 'normal' MQL query condition syntax of a `$match` with aggregation expression syntax, is that both sometimes have similarly named operators, e.g. `$gt`.
-Also, both may reference field paths, but in subtly different ways.
-For example, a `attr.nestedattr` field reference in a `$match`/`find()`query condition versus a `$attr.nestedattr` field path in an aggregation expression.
-Lastly, as we've just seen, for query conditions a field can only be compared with a literal value, whereas for expressions a field can be compared with another field.